 CDL DUI

-If you hold a Commercial Driver’s License (CDL) in Illinois, DUI penalties are more severe.
+Commercial Driver’s License (CDL) holders face harsher DUI penalties in Illinois.
 The first CDL DUI offense can result in a one-year CDL disqualification, regardless of whether you were driving a commercial or personal vehicle.
 If you are convicted of a second DUI, you face permanent CDL disqualification.
-The legal BAC limit for CDL drivers in commercial vehicles is just 0.04%, which is half the standard limit for non-commercial drivers.
+CDL drivers are also held to a stricter BAC limit of 0.04% when operating commercial vehicles.

 DUI Penalties in Belleville, IL